manymoments/manymoments.github.io/_posts/2022-08-25-dining-cryptographers-additive.md

 Let $\ell_i$ be the Lagrange coefficients such that for any $p(1),\dots,p(n)$, $p(0)= \sum_i \ell_i p(i)$.
 Recall these coefficients [always exist](https://decentralizedthoughts.github.io/2020-07-17-polynomial-secret-sharing-and-the-lagrange-basis/).

-The cryptographers run the following two round protocol protocol:
+The cryptographers run the following two round protocol:
 ```
 Each party i has an input s_i: either 0 or 1
 Global promise: at most one party has input 1